-The Health Council (formally known as the COAG Health Council) appoints the Ombudsman and Commissioner for a term of three years.
-The Health Council is made up of health ministers from the Commonwealth and each state and territory in Australia.
-The Health Chief Executives Forum (formerly the Australian Health Ministers’ Advisory Council) is the advisory and support body to the Health Council.
+The Health Ministers’ Meeting (formally known as the COAG Health Council) appoints the Ombudsman and Commissioner for a term of three years.
+The Health Ministers’ Meeting Forum is made up of health ministers from the Commonwealth and each state and territory in Australia.
+The Health Chief Executives (HCEF, formerly the Australian Health Ministers’ Advisory Council) is the advisory and support body to the Health Ministers’ Meeting.

 Ahpra does not determine how much funding our office receives and does not decide how we use these funds.

 Independence is one of our core values.
 This means that we make decisions and recommendations based on evidence and without taking sides.